📦 Artefakte¶

 Validieren Sie Artifacts nach der Generierung:

-# Inventory generieren
+- name: Inventory generieren

-python3 scripts/generate-inventory.py > $ARTIFACTS_DIR/inventory.yml
+command: python3 scripts/generate-inventory.py

-ansible-inventory -i $ARTIFACTS_DIR/inventory.yml --list
+command: ansible-inventory -i {{ block.artifacts.local_path }}/inventory.yml --list

 if [ $? -ne 0 ]; then